botasis/bot-template/readme.md

+# This template is outdated.
+I will update it to a cutting edge after the [runtime package](https://github.com/botasis/runtime) 1.0 release.

 # Telegram bot template

 It's a ready-to-use application template meant to boost creation of a new Telegram bot for you.